TFKusa/kusa_reascripts/Documentation/THE INTERN - DOCUMENTATION.md

 - Configures regions to "Master Mix" in the Matrix, considering the specified keywords.

 Nested :
 - Prompts for a directory and creates a nested folder hierarchy based on region names for rendering.
-Rendering your regions could be long if you have lots of plugins in your project, due to how Reaper processes its render queue.
+Rendering your could take quite some time if you have lots of plugins in your project.
 - Ignores Region Render Matrix settings, focusing solely on keywords.

 Simple :